kristinelu921/tarnsf.github.io/index.md

 Our results showed that the affine functions were able to learn more due to a higher logdet loss, while the RQS model was able to learn a more compressed Gaussian distribution.
 This doesn't directlty translsate to the affine transformation being more expressive than the RQS model, because the logdet loss is not the only metric we care about.
 We also care about the quality of the generated images.

-2. The FID score, which is a measure of the distance between two distributions, in this case, the distribution of the image patches and the distribution of the Gaussian latent space.

-Some of our generated digits looked as follows:

 <div style="text-align: center; width: 75%; margin: 0 auto;">
   <img src="images/digits.png" alt="Generated MNIST digits">
   <p><em>Selected digits (conditioned from 0-9) generated from our 8-bin RQS run after 100 epochs</em></p>